natematias/upworthy-archive/index.md

 **[About the Archive](about-the-archive)** contains a full description of the data, references and slides.

-## Confirmatory research with the archive
+## Confirmatory Research with the Upworthy Research Archive

 Multiple comparisons and overfitting represent serious risks to scientific understanding with a dataset of this size.
 By doing the extra work of supporting cross-validation, we hope to maximize the amount of highly-credible science that results from this this dataset.